top of page

 An artwork has two lives:

-The first starts with the conception, a reaction to influencing factors, an idea, emotions that trigger the creative process.
+The first one starts with the conception, a reaction to influencing factors, an idea, emotions that trigger the creative process.
 During this time it grows into a fully formed work of art: a composed expression of that process.
-Then it starts its second, independent life.
-As an artist moves on to the next challenge, the work becomes it’s own advocate: it will gain a new meaning by each and every new pair of eyes that appreciates, or forms an opinion of it.
-And so, sheds its close attachment to the idea that it originates from, until -eventually-, we lose much or even all the first hand knowledge, as the artist’s original intent fades.
+Then begins its second, independent life.
+As the artist moves on to the next challenge, the work becomes it’s own advocate: it will gain a new meaning by each and every new pair of eyes that appreciates, or forms an opinion of it.
+And so, sheds its close attachment to the idea it originates from, until eventually the viewer loses much - or even all - of the first hand knowledge, as the artist’s original intent fades from memory.
 We are essentially left with the knowledge of what that work has to say to us.
-Contexts change over time....
+Contexts change over time, the present becomes history....
 And that’s how it should be.

 [ relief works ]